rafageist/rafageist.com/Professional Journey/1997-2000/1997 - Introduction to Computing.md

 ![[Amstrad PCW.png|300]]

 The first computer I started working with was an Amstrad PCW.
-This device operated on the [CP/M](https://en.wikipedia.org/wiki/CP/M) operating system, and it was here that I initiated my programming journey using the [Mallard BASIC language](https://en.wikipedia.org/wiki/Mallard_BASIC).
-(Resource: [[Mallard Basic]])
+This device operated on the [CP/M](https://en.wikipedia.org/wiki/CP/M) operating system, and it was here that I initiated my programming journey using the Mallard BASIC language.

 My first program, written in Mallard BASIC, was a simple yet meaningful one.
 It prompted the user to input a list of integers, calculated their average, and displayed the result.
 # Navigating the Complexities of Basic Programming